oroinc/documentation/user_guide/channel_guide.rst

 - You can activate an inactive channel.
 It will become active and data from the channel will be uploaded to the system.

-- :guilabel:`Edit`: get to the Edit form of the channel
+:guilabel:`Edit`: opens Edit form of the channel

-:guilabel:`Delete` button: used to delete the channel
+:guilabel:`Delete` button: deleted the channel from the system

 Editing Entities from a Channel